fakeid30/BlackpearlFAQ/FAQ.md

 What it does is shows it in a better way.

 If you wish to share a link inside Blackpearl GSuite organization, then you MUST mention about it in the post; otherwise, you'll be warned.
-Posting Gdrive links under any other organization (i.e., edu) are not allowed.
+Posting Gdrive links under any other organization (i.e. edu) are not allowed.

 In case you want extra protection, you can use [Blackpearl's Link Protector](https://links.blackpearl.biz/)